darcyabjones/prj/README.md

 Code can be run and automatically logged to `NOTES.txt` using `prj shell`, `prj run` and `prj sbatch`.

 You can save a snapshot of the project using `prj save`.
-This script will save any new or modified files to a gzipped tar-ball, in the `backups` folder.
+This script will save any new or modified files to a tarball, in the `backups` folder.
-Unchanged files that were in the previous backup are not stored in the new tarball, as they can be recovered from the previous one.
+Unchanged files that were in a previous backup are not stored in the new tarball, as they can be recovered from the previous one.
 `prj save` will write a record of the files that are being backed up and add any notes from `NOTES.txt` to the `CHANGELOG.txt`, which will then be included in the backup tarball.
 The `NOTES.txt` file is removed after it has been successfully added to the `CHANGELOG.txt`.